-Each MEd student is required to successfully pass a comprehension examination at the conclusion of the program.
-Detailed information about the exam is provided by the Chair.
+Comprehensive Exam option: Each MEd student is required to successfully pass a comprehensive examination at the conclusion of the program.
+Detailed information about the exam is provided by the advisor.
 The exam must be taken during the last semester before anticipated graduation.